rackerlabs/support-how-to/content/how-to/rackspace-email/view-email-headers/index.md

 For additional information regarding reading and updating email headers within Webmail, see our [In-depth Support Documentation](https://docs.rackspace.com/support/how-to/view-and-read-rackspace-email-headers/).

-### View headers in the Outlook Web App for Hosted Exchange
+### View headers in Outlook Web App for Hosted Exchange

 1. Log in to your Hosted Exchange mailbox at [apps.rackspace.com](apps.rackspace.com).